zygklp/Stocking-App/README.md

 # Stocking

-Hello this is my first Rails app that made by myself
+This is my first Ruby on Rails app, it's a stock market app!

-I hope enjoyy!!
+By: John Elder

-By: Ziya Gökalp Avcı
+Codemy.com